Explore other offices & services

 Faculty research encompasses a range of both pure and applied areas of mathematics, and advanced projects are often driven by both student and faculty interests.
 Recent student projects have dealt with projective geometry, computer security and distributed computing, and modeling everything from epidemics to stock prices.
 In addition, students have assisted with curriculum development projects centered around Mathematica, a computing environment for doing mathematics that is used extensively in introductory as well as advanced mathematics courses.

 Mathematics majors have completed distinguished graduate programs in mathematics, computer science, statistics, economics, biomathematics, engineering and operations research.
-Other graduates have become respected teachers, or have been sought out by computer and consulting firms, insurance companies, investment companies, banks and government agencies.
+Other graduates have become respected teachers, or have been sought out by computer and consulting firms, insurance companies, actuaries, banks and government agencies.

 The departmental curriculum contributes to the College's Key Competency Requirements as follows:

 Students completing a major in Mathematics will be able to:

 Students completing a major in Financial Mathematics will:

 Back to Hello.knox.edu